DworkinLab/GettingStartedDworkinLab/GettingStarted_FlyLab.md

 - At Room Temp, vials should be transferred no later than 18 days after setting up.
 Parents can be removed once larvae are present (~3-5 days).
 Can wait longer if desired, no later than ~9 days.
 - At 24 degrees, vials should be transferred no later than 16 days after setting up.
 Parents can be removed once larvae are present (~3-5 days).
 Can wait longer if desired, no later than ~8 days.
 - At 18 degrees, vials should be transferred no later than 21 days after setting up.
 Parents can be removed once larvae are present (~5 days).
 Can wait longer if desired, no later than ~10 days.

-   When maintaining stocks, keep at least one copy as back up.
+- When maintaining stocks, keep at least one copy as back up.
 Between the copies of a line, transfers should be staggered; transfer only if larvae are present in the copy.
 Ideally, both copies should be checked at once- when transferring flies from one copy, dump parents from the other

-   When transferring, check and add yeast, water or paper towel as needed.
+- When transferring, check and add yeast, water or paper towel as needed.

-   Label vials or tray with the date transferred to help yourself remember when they were last looked at/when they need to be transferred next.
+- Label vials or tray with the date transferred to help yourself remember when they were last looked at/when they need to be transferred next.

 TIPS & TRICKS:
-   For fly pushing,
+- For fly pushing, Use thin brushes, big brushes are more likely to trap flies
-Use thin brushes, big brushes are more likely to trap flies Make sure all flies are cleared from plate between different genotypes Check brush before adding any flies to vials or bottles
+- Make sure all flies are cleared from plate between different genotypes
+- Check brush before adding any flies to vials or bottles

-   For weak stocks,
-Note stock and check more frequently, keeping up on water or yeast can do wonders!
+- For weak stocks, note stock and check more frequently, keeping up on water or yeast can do wonders!
-Score food before adding flies
-If possible, keep at 24 degrees
+Score food before adding flies If possible, keep at 24 degrees